Skylab 4: Consequences

-The strike or mutiny myth
+In the media

-The communications failure was treated by the media as a deliberate act and became known as the Skylab strike or Skylab mutiny.
+The communications failure has been interpreted by the media as a deliberate act and became known as the Skylab strike or Skylab mutiny.
 One of the first accounts reporting that a strike aboard Skylab had occurred was published in The New Yorker on August 22, 1976, by Henry S. F. Cooper, who claimed that the crew were alleged to have stopped working on December 28, 1973.
 Cooper also published similar claims in his book A House in Space that same year.
 The Harvard Business School published a 1980 report, "Strike in Space", also claiming that the astronauts had gone on strike, but without citing any sources.
-Subsequently, enough media gave weight to the popular notion that there was a Skylab strike on December 28, 1973, to ensure the narrative was established.

-NASA, the astronauts involved, and spaceflight historians have confirmed that no strike occurred.
+NASA, the astronauts involved, and spaceflight historians have stated that no strike occurred.
 NASA has suggested the events of December 28 may have been confused with a day off that was given to the crew on December 26 following the completion of a long spacewalk by Carr and Pogue the day before.
 NASA added that there may also have been confusion with a known ground equipment failure on December 25; this left them unable to track Skylab for one orbit, but the crew were notified of this issue ahead of time.
-Both Carr and Gibson have affirmed that it was a series of misjudgments and not the crew's intent that caused them to miss the briefing.
+Both Carr and Gibson have stated that it was a series of misjudgments and not the crew's intent that caused them to miss the briefing.
 Spaceflight history author David Hitt also disputed that the crew deliberately ended contact with mission control, in a book written with former astronauts Owen K. Garriott and Joseph P. Kerwin.

-Despite these reports, the notion of a deliberate action persists in the media.